diditagain/OPass/README.md

 ## Built With

-Opass has been built with Python and built-in python modules except pyclip.
+Opass has been built with Python and built-in python modules except tkinter and pyclip.

 [You can see the pypi page of pyperclip here](https://pypi.org/project/pyperclip/)